 Controlling borers in fig trees is complicated since the tree itself protects the larvae throughout most of their life cycle.
 If your tree is small and the infection limited, you may be able to protect it by removing infected wood entirely, but if you choose to go this route, you’ll want to immediately install a protective net to prevent adult borers from laying eggs on the wound.

 Fig tree borer treatment isn’t as simple as spraying the tree and watching the pests disappear.
 In fact, the damage that’s already done is often irreparable, causing sections of your fig to weaken or die.
-Your best bet is to prevent fig tree borers by keeping your plant healthy and enclosing the base of the tree with a ring of fine mesh netting about two inches (5 cm.) away from the bark.
+Your best bet is to prevent fig tree borers by keeping your plant healthy and enclosing the base of the tree with a ring of fine mesh netting about 2 inches (5 cm.) away from the bark.
 This will prevent adults from depositing their eggs and can break the insect’s life cycle if you are vigilant.

 In addition, it can help thin or destroy breeding populations if you watch closely for adults to emerge and destroy them on sight.
 They will chew leaves and fruit, making them as much of a nuisance as their offspring.